How to get into creative project management

 Luckily, there are a lot of tools you can use to help with managing your project.
 As a start, you can use a pre-made template—or create your own—that includes all team members, their tasks, milestones, progress, and deadlines.
 By regularly checking and updating your project’s planner, you can make sure you’re not missing any details or deadlines and that all employees are working according to plan.

 A more technological solution would be using digital tools made specifically for team management.
-Take for example Breeze Project Management, an online project management tool that encourages collaboration and communication between team members and their managers.
+Take Breeze, an online tool that encourages collaboration and communication between team members and managers.
+It’s especially useful for creative project management, helping organize workflows and keep projects on track.
 Such tools often include automatic reminds sent to employees, sends alerts when details or deadlines change, and allows users to track their own progress to make sure they're not falling behind.

 Anyone can become a creative project manager